siyuansc/Javascript-Project/Lecture-05.md

 From before, we learned that the DOM is the central structure of a webpage—essentially a tree that JavaScript can traverse and modify.
 By selecting elements with document.querySelector() or document.getElementById(), we gain direct control over their properties and appearance.
 Simple commands like element.innerText = "New text"; or element.classList.add("highlighted"); can dynamically update content and style, making the page react in real-time.

 As we continue, these fundamental concepts—functions, event listeners, and DOM manipulation—will form the building blocks of more advanced interactive applications.
-Remember, each line of code you write not only changes how the page looks or behaves, but also how users experience your content.
+Each line of code you write not only changes how the page looks or behaves, but also how users experience your content.

 ---